All Products

 }

-4. In the Create Access Policy dialog box, enter a Name and Note for the policy.
-Confirm that the policy content is correct, and then click OK again.
+4. In the Create Policy dialog box, enter a Name and Note for the policy.
+Confirm that the policy content is correct and click OK again.

 5. In the navigation pane on the left, choose Permission Management > Authorization.

-6. Click Grant Permission to attach the newly created access policy to the RAM user.
+6. Click Grant Permission and grant the newly created policy to the RAM user.
 For more information, see Grant permissions to a RAM user on the Authorization page.

-• The admin, local, and config system databases.
+• The admin, local, or config system databases.

 • System tables that start with "system.".